 Here are the top 10 reasons for organizations to self-certify their adherence to the EU-U.S. Privacy Shield:

-- Speed – Unlike transfers on the basis of MCCs, transfers on the basis of Privacy Shield do not require prior authorization from or notification to 65% of EU data protection authorities, which can delay a project that relies on MCCs for data transfers by weeks to months.
+Unlike transfers based on MCCs, transfers based on Privacy Shield do not require prior authorization from or notification to 65% of EU data protection authorities.
+This can delay a project that relies on MCCs for data transfers by weeks to months.

-- Less paperwork – While organizations must stand ready to demonstrate compliance with both Privacy Shield and MCCs, transfers on the basis of Privacy Shield do not require updates to and new signatures on contractual clauses each time a business process or data flow changes.
+While organizations must stand ready to demonstrate compliance with both Privacy Shield and MCCs, transfers based on Privacy Shield do not require updates to and new signatures on contractual clauses each time a business process or data flow changes.

-- Better recourse options – Instead of limiting individuals to bringing legal claims for breach of the MCCs, Privacy Shield provides individuals with opportunities to raise concerns directly with the certified organization, with independent dispute resolution providers, like TRUSTe, as well as new options, such as the independent arbitration panel and ombudsperson.
+Instead of limiting individuals to bringing legal claims for breach of the MCCs, Privacy Shield provides individuals with opportunities to raise concerns directly with the certified organization, with independent dispute resolution providers, and new options, such as the independent arbitration panel and ombudsperson.

 - sign a self-certification submission annually, subject to criminal enforcement under the U.S. False Statements Act for compliance misrepresentations, including a persistent failure to comply.

-- EU BCR Readiness – the principles necessary to comply with Privacy Shield are similar to the data protection safeguards necessary for organizations seeking EU BCR approval.
-Organizations interested in EU BCR approval can leverage their Privacy Shield compliance as a starting point for their binding corporate rules, which will also require establishment of additional accountability, program governance and enforceability mechanisms.
+The principles necessary to comply with Privacy Shield are similar to the data protection safeguards necessary for organizations seeking EU BCR approval.
+Organizations interested in EU BCR approval can leverage their Privacy Shield compliance as a starting point for their binding corporate rules.

 It will also require establishing additional accountability, program governance, and enforceability mechanisms.